Dildz/ESP32-ESP8266-Helpers/README.md

 Notes:

 - Tested on an ESP8266 NodeMCU only as I do not yet own an ESP32.
 When I get one I'll test & update accordingly.
+- The example project platformio.ini files must be edited to include the corresponding ESP Ping dependancies for ESP32 if you are NOT using a ESP8266.